 Assistant Director of the Child Anxiety CenterChild Anxiety Center, Eating Disorders Center

 Dr. O’Rourke works with children, adolescents, and families in both the Child Anxiety Center and Eating Disorders Center.
 Dr. O’Rourke is a specialist in the evidence-based treatment of anxiety and related problems and is board certified in Behavioral and Cognitive Psychology by the American Board of Professional Psychology (ABPP).
-He is also the Director of Training and Education at EBTCS.
+He is also the Assistant Director of the Child Anxiety Center at EBTCS.

 Dr. O’Rourke has advanced training and specialization in the treatment of anxiety and related disorders in children and adolescents, as well as considerable prior training in the treatment of anxious youth across multiple clinical settings.
 He also specializes in treatment for eating disorders, in particular for children and teenagers.